mmastrac/bootstrap/README.md

 Status: *complete* ✅

-[`bootstrap3`](bootstrap/bootstrap3/):A "complete" assembler that allows input from multiple files, linked together to create an output executable.
+[`bootstrap3`](bootstrap/bootstrap3/): A "complete" assembler that allows input from multiple files, linked together to create an output executable.
 This assembler has a more natural, intel-like syntax.

 The output for a given opcode from this assembler may or may not correspond to a single VM opcode.
 The compiler takes over one of the VM